ludomal/STL/doc/comms/2018.11_-_ITU-T_SG12/README.md

 ## Summary

-This report provides a progress report on the operation of the ITU-T Software Tool LIbrary (STL) as an open-source initiative, as a mechanism to include a wider base of users and coders to maintain and enlarge the ITU-T STL.
+This report provides a progress report on the operation of the ITU-T Software Tool Library (STL) as an open-source initiative, as a mechanism to include a wider base of users and coders to maintain and enlarge the ITU-T STL.
-The activity was launched by SG12 in 2017 and is currently fully operational within GitHub (*ADD URL TO REPOSITORY*).
+The activity was launched by SG12 in 2017 and is currently fully operational within GitHub [https://github.com/openitu/STL].

-The first Recommendation offered within this framework is ITU-T Rec.
-G.191, the Software Tool Library (STL).
+The first version of the Recommendation was approved in March 1993 and proposed a set of tools to facilitate speech processing in standardization activities.
-[TODO] The first version of the Recommendation was approved in March 1993 and proposed a set of tools to facilitate speech processing in standardization activities.
 G.191 contains a summary of all the tools implemented in the STL, and the library itself as an electronic attachment.
 The Recommendation was subsequently updated over the years by enthusiast ITU-T members, in a collaborative effort frequently involving external players and using an open-source license.
-Opening the development of the STL - and this Recommendation - to the to open-source community was the next natural step.
+Opening the development of the STL, and this Recommendation, to the to open-source community was the next natural step.

 A substantial amount of work was necessary to port the existing code to the GitHub open-source platform.
 This included: